DevResults/DevResultsTools/InstanceExport/PowerShell/README.md

 - userName: Your username (work email) for login at DevResults, e.g. `first.last@org.org`
 - password: Your password for login at DevResults or API Key's Secret
 - overwrite: Optional parameter to inform if you want to overwrite files that already exist and replace them.
 If you don't use the value of it will be false, which means that if a file already exists in the exportFilePath it will be skipped.

-PS.: Alternatively, you can right click in the `InstanceExport.ps1` file, choose "run with powershell" and then follow the prompts.